 Types of Parthenocarpy

-Parthenocarpy can be categorized into two parts, which are:
+Parthenocarpy can be categorized into two parts, which are: Vegetative and Stimulative parthenocarpy

 This generally takes place without pollination and due to the absence of pollination, no seeds are produced within the fruits.

-- Stimulative parthenocarpy – This generally takes place without the process of fertilization.
-This condition occurs when the ovipositor of a wasp is inserted into the ovary of a flower.This can also be achieved by flowing air or growth regulators into the unisexual flowers that are present inside the syconium.
+Stimulative parthenocarpy generally takes place without the process of fertilization.
+This condition occurs when the ovipositor of a wasp is inserted into the ovary of a flower and can also be achieved by flowing air or plant growth regulators into the unisexual flowers that are present inside the syconium.

 Benefits of Parthenocarpy

-- Provides seedless fruits and improves the quality.
+- Provides seedless fruits and improves quality.

 - It reduces the complete cost of the cultivation.